ceph/ceph/doc/cephfs/fs-volumes.rst

 There is another use of the ``--if-version`` argument which could come handy for automation software.
 As we have discussed earlier, it is possible to create a new quiesce set with a given set id.
-Drivers like the CSI for k8s could use their internal request id to eliminate the need to keep an additional mapping to the quiesce set id.
+Drivers like the CSI for Kubernetes could use their internal request id to eliminate the need to keep an additional mapping to the quiesce set id.
 However, to guarantee uniqueness, the driver may want to verify that the set is indeed new.
 For that, ``if-version=0`` may be used, and it will only create the new set if no other set with this id was present in the database

 .. prompt:: bash $ auto

-  $ ceph fs quiesce a sub1 sub2 sub3 --set-id="external-id" --if-version=0
+  $ ceph fs quiesce fs1 sub1 sub2 sub3 --set-id="external-id" --if-version=0

 .. _manila: https://github.com/openstack/manila
 .. _CSI: https://github.com/ceph/ceph-csi